CanadianDesk/FPGA_human_benchmark/src/vga/README_VGA.md

 ## How it works:

-The VGA uses two blocks of the on-chip BRAM memory in order to implement a dual-buffering, 60Hz display.
+The VGA uses two blocks of on-chip BRAM memory in order to implement a dual-buffering, 60Hz display.